 SAI ethics and independence

-Many Pacific Islands have small populations so are potentially at greater risk of having a conflict of interest or falling below acceptable ethical standards.
+SAI management has an important role in ensuring the SAI’s staff comply with these principles and act ethically at all times.
+However, many Pacific Islands have small populations, so are potentially at greater risk of having a conflict of interest or falling below acceptable ethical standards.

-Also, the Task Force have produced a useful guide on things SAI management can do to ensure a SAI’s staff act ethically and also avoid conflicts of interests.
-We have reproduced this guide here.
+The EUROSAI Task Force on Audit and Ethics has produced a range of excellent material on SAI ethics and conflicts of interests.
+The Task Force has also produced a useful guide on things SAI management can do to ensure a SAI’s staff act ethically and also avoid conflicts of interests, along with EUROSAI’s documents on ethical infrastructure and leadership.

 Task Force website